-It is a well-established school with over eighty percent of the school population being of the Roman Catholic faith.
-The school is an integral part of the parish of Our Lady of Good Counsel and St Gregory the Great, serving mainly the Catholic families of the Parish.
-We do, however, warmly welcome applications from parents of other faith traditions who wish to have their children educated in a Christian school.
+We are an integral part of the parish of Our Lady of Good Counsel and St Gregory the Great, serving mainly the Catholic families of the Parish.
+We do, however, warmly welcome applications from parents of other faith traditions who wish to have their children educated in a Roman Catholic school.

 The school is situated near the centre of Bearwood, in the middle of owner occupied terraced housing.
 It has a standard number of 30 children per class in the main school and 26 full time equivalent children in the Nursery.

 At all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.

-Our mission and motto is Loving and Learning
+Our mission and guiding principle is Loving and Learning

 We love all those with whom we come into contact as taught to us by Jesus through the Gospels.

-To learn to the best of our ability using our God given talents.
+We learn to the best of our ability and serve others using our God given talents.

-At St. Gregory’s we teach and live Gospel Values.
-The values as taught to us by Jesus Christ – what He said, what He did and what He told us to do.
+At St. Gregory's we teach and live Gospel Values, as taught to us by Jesus Christ - what He said, what He did and what He told us to do.
 These values are:

-The school also promotes British Values which are central to our school values, ethos and mission.
-These include:
+The school also promotes British Values which are linkedl to our school values, ethos and mission.
+They are:

 We teach our children to understand the meaning of democracy and promote respect for public institutions and services eg. visits to Parliament, MP visits into school, visits to/from Fire Service, local councillors, visits to the town hall, debates.
 We support children in understanding how they can influence decision making through the democratic process eg. School council, suggestion boxes.
 Further, we encourage our pupils to express themselves, make decisions and recognise they have a valid contribution to make to school life.